dalathegreat/Battery-Emulator/README.md

 You will also need a complete EV battery.
 [See the battery compability list on which are supported.](https://github.com/dalathegreat/BYD-Battery-Emulator-For-Gen24/wiki#supported-batteries-list)

-Finally, you will need a [compatible hybrid solar inverter](https://github.com/dalathegreat/BYD-Battery-Emulator-For-Gen24/wiki#supported-inverters-list) that accepts the BYD battery communication standard, for example the Fronius Gen24
+Finally, you will need a [compatible hybrid solar inverter](https://github.com/dalathegreat/BYD-Battery-Emulator-For-Gen24/wiki#supported-inverters-list), for example the "Fronius Gen24" or "GoodWe ET"

 ## Installation basics 🪛
 1. Connect one end of the LilyGo RS485 to the Gen24 Modbus